pankaj357/ESKAPE_AMR_Analysis/README.md

 # ESKAPE_Project

 ## Title
-**Comparative Genomic Analysis of Antibiotic Resistance Gene Neighborhoods in ESKAPE Pathogens Reveals High-Risk Clusters and Mobile Genetic Element Associations**
+**Resistome Plasticity and High-Risk Genes in ESKAPE Pathogens Revealed by Comparative Genomics**

 ## Description
-This repository contains the full analysis pipeline and results for a comparative genomic study of ESKAPE pathogens, focusing on antibiotic resistance gene (ARG) neighborhoods and their association with mobile genetic elements (MGEs).
+This repository contains the full analysis pipeline and results for a comparative genomic study of ESKAPE pathogens, focusing on antibiotic resistance gene (ARG) and their association with mobile genetic elements (MGEs).
 The study uses tools like Prokka, AMRFinderPlus, and Roary.

 **Note:** The manuscript based on this work is currently being finalized and has not yet been submitted.
 This repository is made public for transparency and reproducibility.